 Since 1999, two CTUMS files have been released every year: a file with data collected from February to June and a file with the July to December data.
 Additionally, there is also a yearly summary.
-The present file includes the data for the period from February to June 2002.
+The present file includes the data common for cycle 1 and cycle 2 and covers the period from February to December 2002.